-Tire alignment, which is commonly referred to as a wheel alignment, will give your tires proper alignment, giving them the ability to perform properly and last longer.
+Tire alignment, which is commonly referred to as a wheel alignment, will give your tires proper orientation in relation to your steering wheel and suspension, giving them the ability to perform properly and last longer.
 Not only can tire alignment provide improved performance and longevity, but it will also improve the handling of your vehicle.
-Keeping your steering wheel from pulling to one side of the road and eliminating vibrations are key to a healthy car.
+Keeping your steering wheel from pulling to one side of the road and eliminating vibrations is key to a healthy car.

 What is a tire alignment?